mikota/q2pro/doc/action.md

 Clients will have a few more things to do during matchmode: they have to have a captain and substitutes.
 Everybody in a team will only be able to talk to his/her own team, with the exception of the captain (see below).
 Subs are players who are part of the team but aren't playing at the moment.
 With limchasecam enabled, they will be limited to viewing their own team.

 #### Commands
+- Server settings:
   - `matchmode [0/1]` - Turns Matchmode on (1) or off (0).
 Turning Matchmode on will turn Teamplay on too.
-- `captain` - Become the team's captain if not captain exists yet.
-A captain can ready/unready his team and speak to the other team. (client side)
-- `sub` - this will make you a sub for the team or remove you from the subs and back in the team. (client side)
-- `ready` - this will ready/unready the team.
-A new round won't start if a team isn't read. (client side)
-- `teamname "name"` - allows the captain to set the name of his/her team. (client side)
-- `teamskin "male/resdog"` - allows the captain to set the name of his/her team. (client side)
   - `mm_forceteamtalk [0/1/2]` - this will change the way people can talk on the server.
 When set to 0, it will be the same as with normal teamplay.
 When set to 1, the teams will not be able to talk with each other, except for the admin and the captains.
 When set to 2, teams can talk with each other until the match starts and when the match is paused or over.
   - `mm_adminpwd <pass>` - this will set the password for match admins.
-- `matchadmin <pass>` - this will allow a player to get admin status. (client side)
   - `mm_allowlock [0/1]` - when on (1), this will allow captains to lock/unlock their teams.
+  - `mm_captain_teamname - [0/1]` - default 0, if enabled (1) then the team name will change to the name of the captain, prepended with the string "Team", for example, "Team Suislide" if Suislide is the captain of that team.
+- Client settings:
+  - `captain` - Become the team's captain if not captain exists yet.
+A captain can ready/unready his team and speak to the other team
+  - `sub` - this will make you a sub for the team or remove you from the subs and back in the team
+  - `ready` - this will ready/unready the team.
+A new round won't start if a team isn't read
+  - `teamname "name"` - allows the captain to set the name of his/her team
+  - `teamskin "male/resdog"` - allows the captain to set the name of his/her team
+  - `matchadmin <pass>` - this will allow a player to get admin status
   - `lock` - allows a captain to lock his team.
 When a team is locked, no one can join it.
-Locks are removed on a new map. (client side)
+Locks are removed on a new map
-- `unlock` - allows a captain to unlock his team. (client side)
+  - `unlock` - allows a captain to unlock his team
-- `mm_captain_teamname - [0/1]` - default 0, if enabled (1) then the team name will change to the name of the captain, prepended with the string "Team", for example, "Team Suislide" if Suislide is the captain of that team.

 ### Voice Command
 The voice command allows clients to play taunts for other players to hear. (as long as they have the sound file)

 #### Commands
+- Server settings:
   - `use_voice [0/1]` - When on (1), it will allow the use of voice commands.
+- Client settings:
   - `voice "sound.wav"` - this will play sound.wav for all players to hear. (as long as the others have sound.wav) This command requires the .wav extension. (client side)

 ### Low Lag Sounds
 To reduce the number of packets being sent by AQ2 during big firefights, TNG has included the option to turn Low Lag Sounds on.
 This will use a different set of sounds for each weapon, ones that reduce the number of packets being sent.

-When you use this, the sounds of the weapons will change to those of Quake 2 weapons.
+In AQtion, there are already gun sounds installed that you can select from.
+If using non-AQtion clients, when you use this, the sounds of the weapons will change to those of Quake 2 weapons.
 You can update your sounds with the following:

 - MK23 Pistol: `sound/weapons/mk23fire.wav`
 - Handcannon: `sound/weapons/cannon_fire.wav`